EDEN CONFIDENTIAL: Boris Johnson, Carrie and Wilf to visit Queen at Balmoral | ExBulletin

 Eurythmics star Annie Lennox moved to London from Aberdeen as a little girl, but she still doesn’t feel at home in the capital.

-The Queen is said to be ‘proud’ that her beefy grandnephew, Arthur Chatto, is set to become the first royal to be an officer in the Royal Marines – but her cousin is equally impressive.
+The Queenis says he’s proud that his beefy grandnephew, Arthur Chatto, is set to become the first royal to be an officer in the Royal Marines, but his cousin is equally impressive.

-I can reveal that Rosie Stancer, whose grandmother was the sister of the Queen Mother, just left on a grueling expedition to the Aralkum Desert in Kazakhstan at the age of 61.
+I can reveal that Rosie Stancer, whose grandmother was Queen Mums’ sister, just left on a grueling expedition to the Aralkum Desert in Kazakhstan at the age of 61.

 The seasoned explorer and polar adventurer leads her team on a 20km-a-day hike in 38-degree heat, with former teammate Pom Oliver on her trail.

-Scheduled to be the next 007, dashing actor James Norton admits he doesn’t have the spy’s natural confidence.
-The 36-year-old must have presented Sir Anthony Hopkins with the Legend Award at GQ’s Men of the Year party this week, but needed some liquid courage before taking the stage.
+Scheduled to be the next 007, dashing actor James Norton admits he doesn’t have the natural confidence of spies.
+The 36-year-old must have presented Sir Anthony Hopkins with the Legend Award at this week’s GQ Men of the Year party, but needed some liquid courage before taking the stage.

 Rosie marries a soul mate